-- Appropriate walking aids - A copy of your discharge letter; this is for you to keep - Medication; this usually includes pain killers, anti-sickness, laxatives and blood thinning injections - A sharps box, to dispose of the injections - Spare dressings and clip removers (if applicable) - Instructions on how to care for your wound and when and where your clips need to be removed - A discharge information leaflet containing useful contact numbers for when you are back at home.
+- Appropriate walking aids and equipment (most equipment should be delivered prior to you coming into hospital). - A copy of your discharge letter; this is for you to keep - Medication; this usually includes pain killers, anti-sickness, laxatives and blood thinning injections - A sharps box; to dispose of the injections - Spare dressings and clip removers (if applicable) - Instructions on how to care for your wound and when and where your clips need to be removed - A discharge information leaflet containing useful contact numbers for when you are back at home.